cross and crucifix banner

 Ernie Reda, the holder of the Guinness Media Inc. world's largest cross collection, died at the age of 84 on February 10, 2007.
 The San Jose, California, man had collected around 14,000 crosses, thousands of religious objects and over 40,000 religious cards.
 His dream to establish a Cross of Christianity museum in the area is continued by his family.
 He grew up Catholic in Kentucky.
 His mother gave him his first cross, a crucifix.

-In Europe, the most noteworthy collector in the 20th century is Leopold Leo Kollisch (1910-1997), a Hungarian who owned a shipping firm in Rotterdam.
+In Europe, one of the most noteworthy collectors in the 20th century is Leopold Leo Kollisch (1910-1997), a Hungarian who owned a shipping firm in Rotterdam.
 From 1950 to 1970, he obtained many unique crosses and crucifixes from flea markets in Italy, France, and Spain .
 Sothebys auctioned The Kolisch Collection of Crosses and Crucifixes in 1999 and 2000.
 The two auction catalogs provide a fascinating tour of folk and liturgical pieces from the 16th through the 19th century.

 Kollisch wrote in 1953 that he collected crosses for the following reasons: